timescale/tsbs/README.md

 # Each additional database would be a separate call.
 ```
-_Note: We pipe the output to gzip to reduce on-disk space._
+_Note: We pipe the output to gzip to reduce on-disk space.
+This also requires
+you to pipe through gunzip when you run your tests._

 The example above will generate a pseudo-CSV file that can be used to
 bulk load data into TimescaleDB.
 Each database has it's own format of how